Last Plane Out

-Last Plane Out is a 1983 film, directed by David Nelson.
+Last Plane Out is a 1983 action thriller film, directed by David Nelson.
 It is based on the experience of journalist Jack Cox (who co-produced the film) in Nicaragua when it was ruled by Anastasio Somoza Debayle and his battle against insurgents during the 1979 Nicaraguan Revolution.

 Plot

 American journalist Jack Cox covers the Nicaraguan Revolution and falls in love with a Sandinista rebel.